younitydev/nagios-docker/README.md

 \*These IPs are ephemeral and change once the container is restarted.
 \* Usr: nagiosadmin Pass: Ask administrator

-## Building Docker images for Nagios
+## Deploy images as a Fargate Service:

-These are the steps we need to go through in order to deploy a new service in a ECS cluster using Fargate for provisioning the hosts.
+These are the steps we need to go through in order to deploy a new service in a ECS cluster using Fargate.

 1- Local development using dockers and/or docker-compose.